-- (a) Subject to the provisions of Article 9, members of the academic staff shall be free from institutional censorship or discipline when addressing themselves to the community-at-large, but, at the same time, shall not enjoy any privileged position in non-academic pursuits. - (b) Members of the academic staff have the right to participate in the activities of their learned professions and societies and recognition for such shall be accorded in any peer review process. - (c) Outside Professional Activity
+- (a) Subject to the provisions of Article 9, members of the academic staff shall be free from institutional censorship or discipline when addressing themselves to the community-at-large (when not representing the University). - (b) Members of the academic staff have the right to participate in the activities of their learned professions and societies and recognition for such shall be accorded in any peer review process.

+(c) Outside Professional Activity